EstatePass

 How This Appears on the Exam

-Property Tax Assessment Limits is tested in the Taxes section of the real estate exam.
+Property Tax Assessment Limits is tested in the Valuation section of the real estate exam.
 Questions typically present a scenario and ask you to apply the concept.
 Here are examples of how exam questions are phrased:

 1